ofrisherf/Ops_Exercise/OFRI_README.md

 ------------------------------------------

-> NOTE: I am fetching AWS Instance Metadata in the script in order to get the host's IP.
-If you are not using AWS, you will need to change **line 22** in the script.
+> NOTE: please make sure the log directory exists, or change it.
 -------------------------------------------

 ##### What I did